 Where to start?

 Start by dissolving salt in a large beaker of water – for dramatic effect the bigger the better!
 Pose the question ‘where has the salt gone?’.
-Ask students to suggest how they could prove that the salt has not disappeared.
+Ask students to draw a picture to explain where the salt has gone as this will reveal their prior knowledge.
+You could suggest how they could prove that the salt has not disappeared.
 Now repeat, but this time using oil instead of water.
 This can then serve as a great opportunity to introduce the terms solute, solvent, solution, soluble and insoluble.

 Key words when teaching solutions

 One of the things that makes solutions a difficult topic for students is the shear number of new words they need to learn.
 Check out our pages on reading and teaching vocabulary.